Ranma One Half: The Kunos

 - Iron Butt Monkey: Kuno takes a lot of abuse and gets hurt easily but he has a high recovery rate most of the time.
 Lampshaded in the episode "Kuno acting Principal" in which Kuno gets kicked out of a window and instantly pops up two seconds later to Ranma's surprise.

-- Jerkass: He's arrogant, believing himself to be the best fighter of all, brags and flaunts his power to all who will listen, treats his manservant like crap, and assumes all women want him.
+- Jerk Ass or Jerk with a Heart of Gold: He's arrogant, believing himself to be the best fighter of all, brags and flaunts his power to all who will listen, and treats his manservant like crap.

 - Kendo Team Captain